fenris123/getting-and-cleaning-data-coursera/README.md

 We recomended to open all the .txt files with notepad++

+To see the CODE BOOK, you must click on "View raw".
+It's a word file.

 Important note:  if you are using another  OS, it’s possible that you need to change the path format in the scripts  in order to work.